NorthcoteHS/11COM/5_dataAnalysis/lessons/3_authenticData/README.md

         - (Empty cells should not be added to the total or count toward the # of entries to divide by)
     - Submit the original average, updated average, and updated code to MyNH.

+2. Using the CSV data file from #1:

+    - Create a web program that can read the CSV and report the average rainfall for a *specific year*.
+    - Example: When the file `<input>` is clicked you may have a prompt asking which year, and an alert to display the average for that year.
+    - As an extension, try displaying the average for every year in a formatted table in HTML.

+3. Continuing to use the same CSV data file:

+    - Create a web program that can read the CSV and report the average rainfall for a *specific month*.
+    - Compare the months: which month has the highest (and lowest) rainfall?
+Submit your answers, as well as your program.
+    - As an extension, try displaying the average for every year in a formatted table in HTML (or a graph, using [`Chart.js`](https://www.chartjs.org/)!).

 When finished, submit all components to MyNH.